Unfettering Artists' Productivity and Impact

 Publications

-As part of its efforts to develop new knowledge and tools for artists, CCI periodically conducts and publishes research on the arts sector, and published the book Business of Art: An Artist's Guide to Profitable Self-Employment, now in its 3rd Edition!
+As part of its efforts to develop new knowledge and tools for artists, CCI periodically conducts and publishes research on the arts sector, and published the book Business of Art: An Artist's Guide to Profitable Self-Employment, now in its 3rd Edition, Second Printing!

 images/sandl_socmed_20211203.jpgSpirits and Logistics